Deposit Return Scheme

 The scheme aims to encourage greater recycling of single-use plastic bottles and metal drinks cans by adding a refundable deposit to each container, which customers can reclaim when they return it.

-The Deposit Management Organisation (DMO) is responsible for the roll out of Exchange for Change throughout 2026 and 2027.
-Details of the scheme are still being decided.
-Recorra has created this guide based on the information currently released by the DMO.
+The Deposit Management Organisation (DMO), now known as Exchange for Change, is responsible for the roll out and operation of the scheme throughout 2026, 2027 and beyond.
+Details of the scheme are still being decided and worked through.
+Recorra has created this guide based on the information currently released by Exchange for Change.
 We will continue to update this page and notify clients as new information becomes available.

 What Is the Deposit Return Scheme?